-All students that have paid a student health fee are eligible for services.
+All students enrolled at Wake Forest University are eligible for service.
 SHS does not participate with any insurance plans.
 Your Student Health fee covers your routine office visit.
 There may be fees associated with most tests, procedures, labs, prescriptions and some exams.
-If you have any questions, please contact us at (336) 758-5218, option 0 or email us at .
+If you have any questions, please contact us at (336) 758-5218, option 0 or email us at email@example.com.

 The portal provides a secure and easy gateway to:

 1.Receive and respond to messages from Student Health

 2. Save and Print your Immunization History (on record with SHS) – ALSO CHECK YOUR IMMUNIZATION COMPLIANCE, AND SEE IF WHAT YOU ARE MISSING IF NON-COMPLIANT.

 4. Make, View and Cancel appointments with Student Health

 5. Print or download Receipts/ Statements from your previous visits

 6. Print and review Health Resources provided to you during your visit

 For Instructions on how to Download or Print a Receipt from a Previous visit, click here.

 If you can not find an appointment on line that meets your needs, please call our clinic at (336) 758-5218 and let us try to help you find a time that fits your schedule.
 Please contact Darren Aaron, Associate Director, SHS – firstname.lastname@example.org with questions, comments or suggestions